tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 key              | default   | description
 -----------------|-----------|-----------------------------------------------------------
-id               | N/A       | Unique board identifier
+id               | N/A       | Unique board identifier (required)
-color            | see below | Colors to apply to the board render by layer type maskWithOutline  | false     | Use the board outline layer as a mask for the board shape createElement    | see below | Function used to create the XML element nodes includeNamespace | true      | Whether or not to include the `xmlns` attribute in the top level SVG node
+color            | see below | Colors to apply to the board render by layer type maskWithOutline  | `false`   | Use the board outline layer as a mask for the board shape createElement    | see below | Function used to create the XML element nodes includeNamespace | `true`    | Whether or not to include the `xmlns` attribute in the top level SVG node

 #### id

-The board ID is a string that is prefixed to `id` and `class` attributes of the internal nodes to the SVG documents.
+The board ID is a string that is prefixed to `id` and `class` attributes of the internal nodes in the SVG documents.
 The IDs of any two stackups that may appear on the same web-page must be unique to avoid id collisions and potentially weird styling issues.

 This option is required and the function will throw if it is missing.